agatorano/agatorano.github.io/_posts/2015-12-30-Numerai-Averaging.md

 -

 This graph plots false positive rate vs. true positive rate.
 So false positives are when the classifier labels items as ‘1’ when they are a ‘0’.
 We would have a lot of false positives with our classifier that only labels observations as ‘1’.
 In fact the false positive rate would be 1.0.
 The true positive rate would also be 1.0.
-This feels bad, but how do we quantify this relationship?
+This doesn't feel quite right, but how do we quantify this relationship?

 Area Under Curve!
 We calculate the Area Under the Curve of the ROC curve.
 If both the true positive and false positive rate are 1.0, then the curve is a straight line.
 This would get us an Area Under the Curve of 0.5.
 Our AUC score is 0.50!